 The seventh-grade social studies curriculum focuses on ancient world history and geography with a deliberate focus on content literacy.
 Students begin their exploration into world history with a focus on historical thinking.
 By unpacking historical and geographic thinking, students learn how these disciplines are distinct in how they ask questions and frame problems to organize and drive inquiry.
 Students learn that historians must have some evidence to support the claims they make in their accounts.
-They investigate how these social scientists select, analyze, and organize evidence, and then use that evidence to create accounts that answer questions or problems.
-By introducing students to the "invisible" tools (Continued)
+They investigate how these social scientists select, (Continued)